eliegkassouf/passwordless-security-guide-for-beginners/README.md

   - I've seen a lot of terrible implementations of "security" and how people handle data carelessly.
   - Security is a very large concern now a days and everyone needs to feel safe and understand that you cannot be easily breached.
 - ‼️ I will add code examples eventually when I'm not very busy.
+- ⚠️ Please do not copy and paste.
+Please reference this url.
+I will make sure to update over time.

 ## Contents